ChorusOne/predictomatic/docs/user_guide.md

 you lock up the points,
 and you get an equal amount of shares in every outcome in return.
 For example,
-if you deposit $&thinsp;10 into the example market described earlier, you get 10 Yes + 10 No.
+if you deposit $10 into the example market described earlier, you get 10 Yes + 10 No.
+This is a neutral position:
+your proceeds do not depend on how the market resolves.
-You can trade those Yes and No shares to enter a position.
+To take a non-neutral position, you can trade the Yes and No shares.

-You can deposit more points into a market, but you cannot withdraw from a market.
+Deposited points are locked until resolution, withdrawing from a market is not possible.
 In other words,
 you cannot realize profits until the market resolves.
 This ensures that the market can be dissolved when it is unclear how it should resolve.